cerebral/overmind/packages/overmind-website/guides/intermediate/01_managinglists.md

 Another benefit from using an object is that you have a direct reference to the entity by using its id.
 No need to iterate an array to find what you are looking for.
 So this is a good rule of thumb.
 If the state you are defining has unique identifiers they should most likely be stored as en object, not an array.

-But we still want to use an array when we transform the state into an array.
+But we still want to use an array when we transform the state into a UI.
 Let us see what we can do about that.

 ## Derive to a list
 In Overmind it is encouraged that you derive these dictionaries of entities to a list by deriving the state.
 The most simple way to do this is: